YOGANAND2003/IRCTC_API/README.md

 # IRCTC Railway Management System

-This project is a **Railway Management System** designed to simulate key functionalities of the IRCTC system.
-The system enables train seat bookings, checks for train availability, updates train details, and ensures role-based access for users and admins.
-The backend is built using **Node.js**, **Express.js**, and **MySQL**.
+This project is a **Railway Management System** designed to replicate key functionalities of the IRCTC platform.
+It provides features like train seat booking, train availability checks, train management, and role-based access control for users and administrators.
+The backend is developed using **Node.js**, **Express.js**, and **MySQL**.

 ---

 ## Features

-- **User-Friendly Interface**: Easy-to-use API endpoints for seamless user interactions.
 - **User Authentication**:
-  - JWT-based authentication for secure access.
+  - Secure access using JWT-based authentication.
-  - Password encryption using bcrypt for enhanced security.
+  - Password encryption using bcrypt for added security.

 - **Train Management**:
-  - View trains available between specific source and destination routes.
+  - Search for trains available between specific source and destination routes.
-  - Admin functionalities to add, update, or remove trains.
+  - Admin functionalities to add, update, or delete train records.

 - **Seat Booking System**:
-  - Real-time seat booking with race condition handling to ensure data consistency.
+  - Real-time seat reservation with race condition handling for data consistency.
-  - Booking history accessible to users.
+  - Users can view their booking history.

-- **Role-Based Access**:
+- **Role-Based Access Control**:
-  - Separate features for users and admins to maintain system integrity.
+  - Distinct features for users and admins to ensure system integrity.
-  - Admins can update seat availability, add trains, and more.
+  - Admin-exclusive features to manage train details and update seat availability.

 - **Error Handling and Input Validation**:
-  - Comprehensive error responses for invalid inputs or actions.
+  - Comprehensive error messages for invalid inputs or unauthorized actions.
-  - Validation of train details and user data.
+  - Validation of train details and user data to maintain consistency.

-- **Database Efficiency**:
+- **Database Optimization**:
-  - Optimized database schema to handle a large number of trains and bookings.
+  - Efficient database schema designed to handle a large volume of trains and bookings.
-  - Referential integrity with foreign key constraints.
+  - Foreign key constraints to maintain referential integrity.

 - **Modular Codebase**:
-  - Clean and scalable code structure with a separation of concerns.
+  - Clean and scalable architecture with a separation of concerns.
-  - Use of middleware for reusable logic like authentication.
+  - Reusable logic implemented using middleware (e.g., authentication).

+---

+This system offers a secure, efficient, and user-friendly experience for users while providing admins with powerful tools to manage train and booking operations effectively.

 ---
 ## Project Setup

 ### Prerequisites